 It’s quite refreshing and incredibly emancipating to realize you need no one but yourself to have a marvelous time.
 Sitting happily with myself seems to extend invitational energy toward others who are of the same ilk.
 It’s amazing who you meet when you just sit and allow.

 I’m happy in the knowledge that I can be alone or in the company of others, the choice is all mine.
 It was my choice to feel awkward and in need of distraction at a table for one.
+Going stag doesn’t have to be a drag.

-Better Than Dating
+Going Stag is Better Than Dating

 Compared to arranged dates, meeting someone spontaneously in a venue I have chosen assures me that whoever I meet, young or old, male or female is usually there because they have similar taste.
 The wonderful part is you’re not tied to that person for the evening as you are on an arranged date.
 You both have the freedom to come and go as you please without explanation.